-9.38 graph
+9.39 graph

 This keyword is used to create time history plots of nodal values.
-The values of the pre-selected nodes stored in the referenced set will be written to a file called "graph.out".
-A gnuplot command file will be written called "graph.gnu" and executed.
-The resulting file "graph.ps" will be automatically displayed with the postscript viewer.
-The default is "ghostview" but this can be changed in the "cgx.h" file before the program is build.
+The values of the pre-selected nodes stored in the referenced set will be written to a file called "graph\<nr>.out".
+A gnuplot command file will be written called "graph\<nr>.gnu" and executed.
+The resulting file "graph\<nr>.ps" will be automatically displayed with the postscript viewer unless the user has used "asgn" to turn the presentation off (and the <nr> can be defined).
+The default viewer is "ghostview" but this can be changed in the "cgx.h" file before the program is build.
 See also "How to generate a time-history plot" for further details.

 A set with the nodes of interest must be created (usually with "qadd") before a graph can be drawn.
-If the parameter l (length) is used to plot values along the length of a set of nodes then this set should be of the sequence type (usually created with "qseq"):
+If the parameter l (length) is used to plot values along the length of a set of nodes then this set should be of the sequence type (usually created with "qseq"): graph seq length graph lineset length +